 - Try to avoid close contact with others at home.
 Stay about 6 feet away from others.
 If possible, spend most of your time in a separate room.

-- Have someone wipe down common surfaces in the home.
+- Wipe down common surfaces in the home.
 This includes doorknobs, counters, or sinks.
 Use household cleaners and wipe down these surfaces each day.

 - Wash your hands often.
 Ask everyone else in your house wash their hands often, too.
 Wash with soap and water for at least 20 seconds.
 Use alcohol-based hand cleaner if soap and water is not on hand.